University of Bristol: 21st century

-There is also a plan to significantly redevelop the centre of the University Precinct in the coming years.
-The first step began in September 2011, with the start of construction of a state-of-the-art Life Sciences building.
+Redevelopment of the centre of the university precinct began in September 2011, with the start of construction of a new life sciences building.

 In 2018 while building work was underway in the Fry Building, the building caught fire.

+In 2022, a judge found that the University of Bristol had contributed to a student's death by failing to make reasonable accommodations.

+In October 2021, Bristol dismissed Professor David Miller following accusations of antisemitism and an internal investigation.
+An employment tribunal found in February 2024 that his anti-Zionist beliefs were protected under equality law.
+The University of Bristol unsuccessfully appealed the ruling at the Employment Appeal Tribunal in February 2025.

 In 2024 the university revised their emblem, removing the dolphin emblem because of its connection to the slave trader Edward Colston and adding an image of moving pages and a bookmark.